Everett Colby: Early life

 Everett Colby was born in Milwaukee on December 10, 1874.
-His father Charles L. Colby was the Vice President, and later President, of the Wisconsin Central Railroad.
+His father, Charles L. Colby, was the Vice President (and later President) of the Wisconsin Central Railroad.

 Colby attended the Browning School in New York City, where his classmates included John D. Rockefeller Jr., Percy Rockefeller, and Harold Fowler McCormick.
 His teacher J.A.
-Browning said that Colby was a good sportsman but poor scholar, who had great difficulty concentrating or reading but enjoyed woodwork.
+Browning said that Colby was a good sportsman but a poor scholar, who had great difficulty concentrating or reading but enjoyed woodwork.

 Colby graduated from Brown University in 1897, again alongside John D. Rockefeller Jr. He was still an avid sportsman and played tennis, golf, baseball, and football.
 He was football captain in his senior year.

 In 1898, Colby's father died, and he made a tour of the world.
 He then studied law and played polo.
 He married and settled in Llewellyn Park, Orange, New Jersey.
 He became a Wall Street broker and entered politics.
 His father had campaigned in Wisconsin as a railroad man and Everett had become convinced, from an early age, that he would one day become a politician.
 With this end in mind, he had studied law and joined the debating society in college.
 He openly acknowledged that he enjoyed the showmanship of politics and was at first unsure of the course his political career would take.
 He simply wanted to go into politics–not to accomplish anything in particular.
-At first he served in minor positions, assisting other politicians and over time he developed his own political consciousness.
+At first he served in minor positions, assisting other politicians, and over time he developed his own political consciousness.

 Colby became convinced that the American political system had become perverted from a representative democracy to a plutocratic tyranny.
 He had been advised to gain experience by joining forces with Major Carl Lentz, the chairman of the Republican County Committee of Essex County.
 Lentz allowed him to be the introductory speaker at some meetings and Colby gained experience in giving speeches.
 He then transferred to the staff of Governor Voorhees.
 Voorhees appointed him a Commissioner on the State Board of Education.
 Colby worried that his own desultory education might make him unfit for the position but he did very well and Lentz made him chairman of the executive committee of the Republican organization of West Orange in 1902.
 The next year, Lentz encouraged Colby to run for state senator for Essex.
 When Colby pointed out that he was under the constitutional age for the senate, Lentz offered to "fix the Manual" where the statistics of legislators were kept.
 Colby refused but agreed to nomination for the State Assembly and was elected Assemblyman from Essex.